cscheungae/Course-Project-Barter-Site/README.md

 # Comp4021 Project - Barter Village

-This is an web application to allow people to exchange unsed items.
+This is an web application to allow people to exchange unused items.
 In this project, Node.js, Express.js, React.js and MongoDB were used.

 ### Demo video
 View the video in [YouTube](https://youtu.be/GSZh1M_F2uI)